emscripten-core/emscripten/tools/ports/contrib/README.md

 calls the handler function with these (valid) options.
 If you detect an error with a value, you should use `tools.utils.exit_with_error` to report the failure.

-Options are interpreted as a query string, but with a distinction: the `:` character is used as the separator instead of the more commonly used `&` (so that it doesn't interfere when used in a shell environment).
-This process automatically manages escape sequences and repeated options:

-Example: `--use-port=contrib.foo:bar=1:bar=2%263` => calls
-`tools.ports.contrib.foo.handle_options({'bar': ['1', '2&3']})`

 > ### Note
 > If the options influence the way the library produced by the port is built,